tychenjiajun/jeanrry-loader/README.md

 Your `dist` will have two `.html` files, `zh.html` is the entry of the Chinese version and `en.html` is the entry of the English version.

-## Deploying
+## Deployment

-There's different flavors of deploying.
+There's different flavors of deployment.
 You can deploy like wikipedia: have different domains `en.example.com`, `zh.example.com` for different locales.
-Or using different sub-path `example.com/zh/`, `example.com/en/` like Vue.js official site.
-Or even using plain [Content-Negotiation](https://tools.ietf.org/html/rfc7231#section-5.3)
+Or using different sub-paths `example.com/zh/`, `example.com/en/` like Vue.js official site.
+Or even using plain [Content-Negotiation](https://tools.ietf.org/html/rfc7231#section-5.3).

+Deploying a multi-languages jeanrry compiled Vue.js app to different domains or different sub-paths should be simple as the original Vue.js app.
+So the following guides/recipes will focus on the content negotiation part.
+For Vue.js deployment, checkout the [vue-cli docs](https://cli.vuejs.org/guide/deployment.html).

 ### Netlify